xrettle/WFGY/TensionUniverse/BlackHole/Q053_existence_of_one_way_functions.md

 ## 9. TU roadmap and verification levels

-This block describes the current verification level of Q053 and the next measurable steps.
+This block describes the current verification level of Q053 and the next measurable steps, in alignment with the TU Effective Layer Charter.

 ### 9.1 Current levels

 * E_level: E1

-  * A coherent effective layer encoding of the one way function existence question has been specified.
+  * A coherent effective layer encoding of the one way function existence question has been specified for states in `M_reg`.
   * State space, observables, tension functionals, singular sets, and admissible encoding constraints are defined at a skeleton level.
-  * At least one experiment has been specified with clear falsification conditions.
+  * At least one experiment has been specified with clear falsification conditions that apply to encodings in `Enc_Q053`.

 * N_level: N1

   * The narrative linking candidate one way functions, computational_tension, and hardness worlds is explicit and self consistent at a basic level.
-  * Counterfactual worlds are described in a way that can be instantiated in synthetic scenarios.
+  * Counterfactual worlds are described in a way that can be instantiated in synthetic scenarios, while remaining agnostic about the actual truth of the canonical statement.

 ### 9.2 Next measurable step toward E2